waldronlab/BugSigDB/README.md

 # Matomo

-By default the Matomo runs on 8182 port (to be shadowed with Nginx) and requires initial setup on first run.
-Once installed, modify the `.env` file by adding `MATOMO_USER` and `MATOMO_PASSWORD` variables matching user/password that was used during installation.
+By default, Matomo runs on port 8182 (to be shadowed with Nginx) and requires initial setup on the first run.
+Once installed, modify the `.env` file by adding `MATOMO_USER` and `MATOMO_PASSWORD` variables matching the user & password that were used during installation.

-Make the `import_logs_matomo.sh` be run on Cron @daily close to midnight to keep the Matomo fed with visits information.
+Make the `import_logs_matomo.sh` run on Cron @daily close to midnight to keep the Matomo fed with visit information.

 ## Nginx configuration